 Ravenna’s gorgeous mosaics made it one of our most favorite Bologna day trips.

 If you get a reasonably early start, you can definitely see the six UNESCO sites that are within walking distance of one another in the city center.
-The mosaics in the Basilica di San Vitale and the Mausoleum of Galla Placidia will take your breath away with their magnificence.
+And if you are up for a little longer day, you can also visit the Basilica di Sant’Apollinare in Classe by taxi.

 Other than viewing the Ravenna mosaics, visit Dante’s modest tomb, wander the beautiful streets of the historic center, and try a piadina, the local flatbread that’s stuffed with meat or cheese and folded over.